Care Homes for Dementia in Columbia, MD

-AlzheimersNet is your guide to memory care in Columbia, MD.
-Memory care facilities provide housing and care for people age 65 and older with Alzheimer's disease and other types of dementia.
-Memory care empowers seniors with memory impairment to stay as active and engaged as they possibly can, while living in a dignified, comfortable and supervised setting.
-Our local Senior Living Advisors are expert in memory care in Columbia, MD and surrounding areas.
-After an initial consultation, your advisor will send you a list of memory care communities that fit your loved one's individual imperatives for care and living preferences, as well as your family's budget.
+AlzheimersNet is your comprehensive guide to memory care in Columbia, MD.
+Memory care facilities provide housing and care for older adults with Alzheimer's disease and other types of dementia.
+Memory care empowers seniors who have memory loss to stay as active and engaged as possible, while living in a dignified, comfortable and supervised setting.
+Our local Senior Living Advisors are expert in dementia care in Columbia, MD and surrounding areas.
+After an initial assessment, your advisor will prepare a list of memory care facilities that most closely match your loved one's unique imperatives for care and living preferences, as well as your family's budget.

 Facts about Columbia

 Neighborhoods in Columbia include: Baltimore-Washington metropolitan area, Hickory Ridge, Kings Contrivance, Oakland Mills, Owen Brown, Long Reach, Harper’s Choice, Dorsey’s Search, Town Center, Wilde Lake, and Baltimore metropolitan area.

 The official website for the city of Columbia is http://www.columbiaassociation.com/.

 Columbia is a planned community comprising 10 self-contained villages, located in Howard County, Maryland-the second wealthiest county in the United States, according to 2013 U.S. Census Bureau figures.
 It began with the idea that a city could enhance its residents’ quality of life.
 Creator and developer James W. Rouse saw the new community in terms of human values, rather than merely economics and engineering.
 Opened in 1967, Columbia was intended to not only eliminate the inconveniences of then-current subdivision design, but also eliminate racial, religious, and class segregation.Columbia has consistently ranked in the top ten of CNN Money’s Best Places to Live in America.Columbia proper consists only of that territory governed by the Columbia Association, but larger areas are included under its name by the U.S. Postal Service and the Census Bureau.
 These include several other communities which predate Columbia, including Simpsonville, Atholton, and in the case of the census, part of Clarksville.
 The census-designated place had a population of 103,683 according to 2013 Census estimates, making it the most populous community in Maryland after Baltimore.